 Post by Veronica Pamoukaghlian, Senior Tax Writer

 Only one week after the Department of Justice announced that PKB Privatbank AG, Falcon Private Bank AG, and Credito Privato Commerciale in Liquidazione SA had reached resolutions under the Swiss bank program, a new official press release revealed that Privatbank Reichmuth & Co., Banque Cantonale du Jura SA, and Banca Intermobiliare di Investimenti e Gestioni (Suisse) SA have joined the growing list of Swiss banks that have agreed to disclose information about US taxpayer accounts to the IRS.
+In this post we will discuss the Swiss Bank FATCA regulatory regime and how IRS FATCA whistleblowers can qualify for awards.

 Under the program, the banks will pay reduced fines, and they will have to freeze all non-compliant US taxpayer accounts.
 Meanwhile, US taxpayers who have undeclared accounts at those banks will now have to pay a 50% penalty if they wish to enter into the IRS Offshore Voluntary Disclosure Program, instead of the standard 27.5%.
 The higher penalty applies whenever the financial institution where the offshore accounts are held has been “publicly identified as being under investigation, the recipient of a John Doe summons or cooperating with a government investigation, including the execution of a deferred prosecution agreement or non-prosecution agreement,” as the Department of Justice stated in a recent press release.